riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 mv server/helpers/custom-checks.js packages/customertracker-core/lib/server
 {% endhighlight %}

-With the custom check code that we've moved, let's update it to use our namespace we created in the `lib` package.
+In the case of the custom check code we'll update it to use the namespace we created in the `lib` package.

 #####/packages/customertracker-core/lib/server/custom-checks.js
 {% highlight JavaScript %}